li-plus/chatglm.cpp/README.md

 Environment:
 * CPU backend performance is measured on a Linux server with Intel(R) Xeon(R) Platinum 8260 CPU @ 2.40GHz using 16 threads.
 * CUDA backend is measured on a V100-SXM2-32GB GPU using 1 thread.
-* MPS backend is measured on an Apple M2 Ultra device using 1 thread (currently only supports ChatGLM2).
+* MPS backend is measured on an Apple M2 Ultra device using 1 thread.

 ChatGLM-6B: